Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 The class loader normally searches some core Java libraries and all directories included in the CLASSPATH environment variable.
 If it does not find the required class, it throws a `java.lang.ClassNotFoundException`.

-The Java Virtual Machine dynamically loads, links and initializes classes and interfaces.

-- Loading is the process of finding the binary representation of a class or interface type with a particular name and creating a class or interface from that binary representation.
-- Linking is the process of taking a class or interface and combining it into the run-time state of the Java Virtual Machine so that it can be executed.
-- Initialization of a class or interface consists of executing the class or interface initialization method `<clinit>`.

-A class in the system is identified by the classloader used to load it as well as the fully qualified class name (which includes the package name).
+## Delegation model

+The ClassLoader class uses a **delegation model** to search for classes and resources.
+**Each instance of ClassLoader has an associated parent class loader.**
+When requested to find a class or resource, a ClassLoader instance will delegate the search for the class or resource to its parent class loader **before attempting to find the class or resource itself**.
+The virtual machine's built-in class loader, called the "bootstrap class loader", does not itself have a parent but may serve as the parent of a ClassLoader instance.

+> The delegation model is very important for security.

 | ClassLoader            | Languages | Load path           | Parent(Composition)     | JDK11                                                     |